MathematicalMedicine/PenetranceEstimator/README.md

 Penetrance Estimator
 ====================

-This is a very simple app for calculating and displaying the approximately ascertainment-corrected penetrance estimate (hereafter _f-tilde_) and the corresponding uncorrected penetrance estimate (hereafter _f-tilde-star_) given variables _alpha_, _beta_, _s_, and _k_.
+This is a very simple app for calculating and displaying the approximately ascertainment-corrected penetrance estimate (hereafter _f-tilde_) and the corresponding uncorrected penetrance estimate (hereafter _f-tilde-star_) given variables _alpha_, _f_, _s_, and _k_, and showing distributions of those calculations as a function of a number of simulated families.
+In essence, this serves as a pair of "interactive figures".

+For details on what is going on here, please see the following paper:
+> FIXME: paper not yet published

 Requirements